 Murphy and Klocksiem are dual athletes for Southwestern.
 Klocksiem will quickly make the transition to the hardwood to help the Spartan women's basketball team and Murphy with continue to train through the off-season to prepare for indoor track and softball.

-"My favorite part of of the season was the close family we became with each other, whether it was making jokes or having a movie night," Klocksiem said.
+"My favorite part of the season was the close family we became with each other, whether it was making jokes or having a movie night," Klocksiem said.

 Iowa Central won the women's team title and had the individual champion.